horstjens/schwarzweiss/readme.txt

 install pygame1.9.1 for python 2.6 from http://www.pygame.org for your Operation System.
 You can try out newer version of pygame at your own risk.

+make sure you have the file schwarzweiss.py in your folder and in this folder the subfolder data with the soundfiles.

 start the game by typing

 python schwarzweiss.py